opentripplanner/OpenTripPlanner/docs/In-Station-Navigation.md

 One advantage that pathways offer is the possibility to add information like "follow signs for X" which OTP adds to the textual turn-by-turn instructions.

-#### Example: Transferring at Suedkreuz
+#### Example: Transferring at Südkreuz

-Here the pathways don't offer a lot of precision: In a railway hub in Berlin there are suboptimal instructions on how to move from one platform to another because the pathways only contain rudimentary information about how to move inside the station.
+Here the pathways don't offer a lot of precision: In a [railway hub in Berlin](https://www.openstreetmap.org/#map=18/52.47572/13.36534&layers=T) there are suboptimal instructions on how to move from one platform to another because the pathways only contain rudimentary information about how to move inside the station.
 (The red lines represent train lines with the grey line showing the walking path.)

 ![Transferring at Suedkreuz](images/transfer-suedkreuz.png)

 ### Transfers

-The above precendence rules of
+The above precedence rules of

 - GTFS pathways, if it exists
 - then OSM data